 Slow testing lap times expected as winds and sandstorms loom in Bahrain 18 February, 2014 Kimi Raikkonen drives through sand in the pitlane during testing in 2009 Typical temperatures and climatic conditions during February and March in the Gulf region tend to be moderate and idyllic most of the time, however dust storms are common, and are looking likely to impact testing in Bahrain this week.
 For the past couple of days the region, from Dubai in the south through to Kuwait in the north and Bahrain in the middle, is experiencing strong winds, dust storms and even rain.
 Thus F1 teams setting up in the Sakhir paddock are expecting a very ‘green’ track, exacerbated by sand being blown on to the surface.
 This is sure to negatively impact lap times around the grand prix venue, especially early on in proceedings.
 Normally the weather in Bahrain in February is idyllic The Ferrari team explained on their website, “With the track located on the edge of the desert, temperatures are ideal for testing, currently hovering around the 20 degree mark.
 Less pleasant is the wind which is blowing hard today [Tuesday], bringing quite a bit of sand onto the track.”
 “One cannot therefore expect to see any particularly fast times on the first day, as the surface will be rather dirty,” the team added.
 Last year, at the end of FP1 during the Bahrain GP weekend, Felipe Massa (Ferrari) ended the session fastest of all with the best time of 1:34.487 – on a ‘green’ track.
 By qualifying the next day Nico Rosberg (Mercedes) had found two seconds and was down to 1:32.330.
 Sandstorm in Bahrain back in 2009 At Jerez last month, the current V6 turbo powered cars were five seconds slower than their V8 normally aspirated ancestors were a year earlier.
 Thus the expected lap times during testing, in ideal conditions around Bahrain International Circuit, should be in the 97 seconds to 100 seconds zone.
 However early on few drivers are likely to dip below 1:40.000 mark, which is about the same lap times GP2 cars manage around the venue.
 In February 2009, during testing in Bahrain, strong winds and a subsequent sandstorm forced officials to cancel a day’s running.
-(GP247) Subbed by AJN Bahrain Test 1 schedule: Team Wednesday Thursday Friday Saturday Red Bull Racing Sebastian Vettel Sebastian Vettel Daniel Ricciardo Daniel Ricciardo McLaren Kevin Magnussen Kevin Magnussen Jenson Button Jenson Button Force India Nico Hulkenberg Nico Hulkenberg Sergio Perez Sergio Perez Marussia Jules Bianchi Max Chilton Max Chilton Jules Bianchi Caterham Robin Frijns Kamui Kobayashi Kamui Kobayashi Marcus Ericsson Toro Rosso Daniil Kvyat Jean Eric Vergne Daniil Kvyat Jean Eric Vergne Lotus Romain Grosjean Romain Grosjean Pastor Madonado Pastor Madonado Mercedes Lewis Hamilton Nico Rosberg Lewis Hamilton Nico Rosberg Ferrari Fernando Alonso Fernando Alonso Kimi Raikkonen Kimi Raikkonen Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+(GP247) Subbed by AJN Bahrain Test 1 schedule: Team Wednesday Thursday Friday Saturday Red Bull Racing Sebastian Vettel Sebastian Vettel Daniel Ricciardo Daniel Ricciardo McLaren Kevin Magnussen Kevin Magnussen Jenson Button Jenson Button Force India Nico Hulkenberg Nico Hulkenberg Sergio Perez Sergio Perez Marussia Jules Bianchi Max Chilton Max Chilton Jules Bianchi Caterham Robin Frijns Kamui Kobayashi Kamui Kobayashi Marcus Ericsson Toro Rosso Daniil Kvyat Jean Eric Vergne Daniil Kvyat Jean Eric Vergne Lotus Romain Grosjean Romain Grosjean Pastor Madonado Pastor Madonado Mercedes Lewis Hamilton Nico Rosberg Lewis Hamilton Nico Rosberg Ferrari Fernando Alonso Fernando Alonso Kimi Raikkonen Kimi Raikkonen Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.